 Speaking and Listening

 A great emphasis is placed upon developing the children’s spoken language, as this is crucial for learning to read, write and to be successful in all areas of learning.
-This begins in the Foundation Stage where our EYFS team expose our children to a wide range of language linked to their learning around the environment and with activities like Word Collector and Vocab Builder.
+This begins in the Foundation Stage where our EYFS team expose our children to a wide range of language linked to their learning around the environment and with activities like Word Collector and Vocabulary Builder.

 As the children progress through the school, they learn how to communicate successfully with others and to express their ideas.
 The children are given the opportunity to speak in a variety of situations, for various purposes and for a range of audiences.
 This is achieved through presentations, debate, performances, etc. Vocabulary is at the heart of our curriculum and language used in Topic lessons will be referenced in spelling and writing lessons.

 Our approach to reading at Grove Road Primary School is to develop fluency, comprehension and most importantly a love of reading.
 We feel that sharing stories with the children not only expands their vocabulary but also allows staff to model good story telling.
 We actively encourage all children to read for pleasure and enjoyment in a variety of contexts.
 Each week the children will read a levelled text which has been selected by a member of staff during a Book Talk or Read, Write Inc. session and a library book which the children select based upon their personal interests.
 In addition to this the children have access to a range of texts within their class book area which have books linked to their current topic and as well as access to electronic books on Bug Club.